MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors

-\paragraph{Dataset Quality.} This section verifies the quality by analyzing the three \ourtask~datasets.
-Appendix~\ref{sec:appendix3} shows examples of false-negative instances included in the constructed datasets as positive.
-In the case of Charades-STA dataset, it is evident that the appropriate videos for a target query \textit{"person opens a fridge door"} are identified as positives.
-We also conduct a human evaluation on our \ourtask~datasets to reveal that our method build \ourtask~datasets effectively.
-We recruit crowd workers and let them examine 100 queries by classifying whether the query and paired video samples are relevant for each dataset.
-Overall, we analyze 4,900, 4,900, and 400 videos for Charades-STA, ActivityNet, and TACoS, respectively, since each \ourtask~dataset consists of 49, 49, and 4 newly added positive and negative samples, except for the original golden positive video.
-From human evaluation, we confirm that the newly introduced dataset contains only 1.5\%, 0.2\%, and 3.5\% falsely categorized videos for the three datasets, respectively.
-TACoS exhibits a relatively higher query-relevant video ratio than the other two datasets since its test set includes only 25 videos and consists of considerably similar cooking activities within the kitchen.
+\paragraph{\textbf{Human Evaluation.}} We recruit crowd workers fluent in English through the university’s online community.
+We ask them to examine 100 queries manually and their paired videos (by our method) and answer whether they are correctly labeled.
+Overall, we analyze 4,900, 4,900, and 400 videos for Charades-STA, ActivityNet, and TACoS, respectively, since each \ourtask~dataset consists of 49, 49, and 4 newly added videos (either positive or negative samples).
+The original videos (i.e., golden positive samples) are excluded from this investigation.
+Based on human evaluation, we confirm that the newly introduced dataset contains only 1.5\%, 0.2\%, and 3.5\% falsely categorized videos for the three datasets, respectively.
+TACoS exhibits a relatively higher query-relevant video ratio than the other datasets since its test set includes only 25 videos and consists of significantly similar cooking activities within the kitchen.